grafana/strava-datasource/README.md

 ## Advanced

+### Cache TTL

+Plugin uses cache on the backend to store information of activities.
+This helps to reduce API usage and prevent rate limiting.
+Plugin basically caches everything except the list of activities on the "Strava Athlete Dashboard" (those activities cached, but with the short non-configurable interval).
+So if you updated activity information in Strava (ie, name, gear, etc), you don't see updates in Grafana until cache is refreshed.
+You can manually reset cache by clicking _Save and Test_ button at the data source config page.

 ### Custom data directory

 By default, plugin stores data in user cache directory (ie `$HOME/.cache` on Linux or `%LocalAppData%` on Windows).
 If you need to change this directory, set `GF_STRAVA_DS_DATA_PATH` environment variable.
 This directory is used for storing obtained refresh tokens and make it available after plugin restart.
 Make sure user that runs grafana-server has write access to that directory.